v8runn/Currency-Converter/README.md

-# Currency converter created using the Currency Exchange API found on RapidAPI.
+# Basic currency converter created using the Currency Exchange API found on RapidAPI.